-To look up information on specific companies, we recommend using Hoover’s Online.
+We recommend using Hoover’s Online to look up information on specific companies.
 Hoovers has an extensive database of millions of companies, with in-depth coverage of more than 85 million companies worldwide.
 Hoover’s editorial staff and researchers bring vital business information and knowledge to their coverage, updating the site daily to bring our visitors and subscribers the most up-to-date business information in the industry.

-Also, check out Yellow Pages.com, which as an extensive list of yellow page listings and shopping directories, which have current contact information for millions of companies.
+Also, check out Yellow Pages.com, which has an extensive list of yellow page listings and shopping directories which have current contact information for millions of companies.

 Company Information from an Investment Perspective